OVERVIEW OF ALL ACTIVITIES

 ALL FESTIVAL ACTIVITIES FREE OF CHARGE

-Pre-Registration is Only REQUIRED For Bulls Island and Wambaw Creek Trips and
+Pre-Registration is Only REQUIRED for Bulls Island and Wambaw Creek Trips and the Sweet Grass Basket Workshop held at the Sewee Center

-Workshop Registration Opens April 15th.
+Workshop Registration Opens April 16th

-Registration For Bulls Island and Wambaw Creek Activities OPENS April 29th.
+Registration For Bulls Island and Wambaw Creek Activities OPENS May 5th

-Must Register with Outfitters: See Activity Descriptions
+Register with Outfitters: See Activity Descriptions

 Register for Sweet Grass Basketry Workshop at Sewee Center 843-928-3368